 Evolution of Basic Structure

-The genesis of the dispute leading to Kesavanand Bharati’s case lied in the Interpretation of Article 368 of the Indian Constitution, which allows parliament to amend the Constitution.
+The genesis or the basic structure doctrine evolution began with the dispute leading to Kesavanand Bharati’s case lied in the Interpretation of Article 368 of the Indian Constitution, which allows parliament to amend the Constitution.
 The scope and extent of Parliamentary power to modify the constitution was a highly contented Issue.

 How did the Parliament react?